 People sleep in common rooms during the high season because there simply is not enough room in the small villages along trekking routes.
 Lodge owners informed me that if I were to show up with a guide and the lodge was full he would find my guide, porter and me place to sleep.
 If the same were to happen with a solo trekker, they would be turned away or given a tent.

 Most people don’t have the time to head to Nepal, shop for a guide, and hope it works out.
 Simply google around for the tour you want to do.
 Find several companies with different itineraries and prices then send out inquiries.
 Ask questions you do and don’t know the answer to.
 Next, judge the responses.
-In the end, I went with Trekking Planner from their response time (Dipak was quick to respond) and how honest I felt he answered my questions.
+In the end, I went with Trekking Planner Nepal based on their response time (Dipak was quick to respond) and how honest I felt he answered my questions.
 You’ll know when you’ve found the right fit.
 The disadvantage here is that you don’t meet your guide beforehand.
-However, this was certainly not a problem for us – Trekking Planner has unbeatable guides.

 Find a Trekking Guide in Nepal in Person